txtData/rkiVisualizer/README.md

 This script stores RKI's primary covid data (the case and death numbers that you see in the news every day) in Elasticsearch.
-With the help of Kibana, the data can then be interactively be explored.
+With the help of Kibana, the data can then interactively be explored.

 ![Yearly](screenshot.png)